Dean Florez

-Dean Raymond Florez (born April 5, 1963 in Shafter, California) is a former California State Senator from the 16th Senate District, who served from 2002 until the end of his second term in November 2010.
+Dean Raymond Florez (born April 5, 1963) is an American former politician who served as a California State Senator from the 16th Senate District, who served from 2002 until the end of his second term in November 2010.

 He was first elected to the California State Assembly in 1998 and served two terms.
 His mostly rural district stretches across 300 miles anchored by the city of Bakersfield in the south and the city of Fresno at its northern tip.
 On December 1, 2008, he was named Senate Majority Leader by Senate President pro Tempore Darrell Steinberg (D-Sacramento).

 On April 3, 2009, Florez announced his candidacy for the Democratic nomination for Lt.
 Governor.
 He later announced his support for eventual winner Gavin Newsom.

 Early life and education

 Florez was born and reared in the Central Valley.
 The grandson of farm laborers, Florez spent his early years in the Colonia outside of the city of Shafter, in Kern County.
 He graduated from Shafter High School, attended Bakersfield College, and earned his bachelor's degree in political science from UCLA, where he was student body president.
 After graduation, he worked in the Legislature as a legislative and budget consultant.
 He then went on to receive his MBA from Harvard Business School.